-- Have everyone introduce themselves at the start of the meeting and do some sort of ice breaker like state how they’re feeling, what they just ate, or their current spirit animal.
+- Have everyone introduce themselves at the start of the meeting and do some sort of ice breakers or sharing how they’re feeling, what they just ate, etc.

 - Update remote workers on the various things they may have missed since they aren’t in the office.